pmrochko/pmrochko/README.md

 ---------------------

 I am a highly self-motivated Java developer who pays attention to details.
-I'm actively seeking opportunities to gain practical experience, improve my skills and work with a team.
 As a developer, I have a strong desire for personal and career growth.
 Furthermore, I'm enthusiastic about the possibility to learn from seasoned professionals and get valuable commercial experience.